namanjn98/datalens/README.md

 Save time by visualising the data and avoid mistakes before starting the training process

 Use Case:
+- Sanity check for the right dataset and annotations
 - Dont forget to resize the bounding boxes
 - Visualise what augmentation functions do to your data